chishui/terminal-leetcode/README.md

 This option will get your cookies from your browser and use those for any requests agains leetcode website.
 So you need to sign in your account from your browser first.
 There may be some limitations, please refer to pycookiecheat for its [documentation](https://github.com/n8henrie/pycookiecheat)

+On Mac for the first time use, it will pop up a window and ask to input password of your computer.

 #### Option 2 (No longer available)
 To login you need to create a config.cfg file in folder ~/.config/leetcode.